SkyCooper/CountryFlagsInfo/README.md

 - demonstrate your knowledge of algorithmic design principles,

-- create a Basic Opreations Calculator.
+- get information about countries via a API.

 ## Project Skeleton